Cincinnati Reds odds

 With legal sports betting finally landing in Ohio, there’s no better time to bet on Cincinnati baseball than the start of any MLB season.

 In fact, the Reds are hoping to offer Ohio sports betting directly, both online and in person at a retail sportsbook inside Great American Ball Park.

 Here’s how to bet on the Reds online in Ohio, including live Reds odds for every game, Reds World Series odds, and selected prop odds for a few of the Reds’ best players.

-Here’s where you’ll find all the latest odds on the Cincinnati Reds from Ohio’s best online sportsbooks, including game lines, futures odds, player props and more.
-Click on any bet you like to go right to the sportsbook, sign up for a new account, claim the best bonus available and bet on it.
+Below find the latest Reds odds from Ohio’s best online sportsbooks, including game lines, futures odds, player props and more.
+Click on any bet to go right to the sportsbook, sign up for a new account, claim the best bonus available and bet on it.

 MLB moneylines are where you pick straight-up game winners.
 That means there’s no run line to factor in; you simply pick a team to win and lock in your bet at the currently posted moneyline odds for that team.

 A typical Reds moneyline might look something like this at DraftKings Sportsbook in Ohio:

 - Detroit Tigers +160 at Cincinnati Reds -180